pleabargain/EnglishHelpsYourCareer/grammar elements verbs.md

 - He emitted a lot of conflicting signals. [[topic communication]]

+# please pleased (d) (reg)
+- I was very pleased with the results.

+# switch off
+- "Please switch off your phones".
+- - It's a nice switch-off.
 # switch over
-- "Please switch off your phones".
 - Switch off unit before destroying.
-- It's a nice switch-off.
 - I switched over to a new provider.

 # hide hidden (irr)